thackerc/data-science-homework/readme.md

 ## The New Model

-A simple classifier for the lucid dataset can be found in the lucid folder in this repo.
+A simple classifier for the lucid dataset can be found in the [lucid](./lucid) folder in this repo.
 It was developed using Python 3.7.6.
 The pickled version of the trained model is in the same directory.

-* Accuracy: `0.974237190558434`
-* Mean Squared Error: `0.025762809441565917`
+Accuracy: `0.974237190558434`.
+Mean Squared Error: `0.025762809441565917`

-Thoughts:
+* XGBoost is a good choice for this type of problem as it does all the bagging, boosting and pruning of the data for you.
+Particulary useful when the data set is annonymous.
-* The lucid dataset is all continious data so no dummies were needed and none of the columns needed to be dropped.
+* The lucid dataset is all continious data; so no dummies were needed and none of the columns needed to be dropped.
 * The labels don't give any information about how the data could be enhanced based on domain specific knowledge.
 * There were no missing values to address.
-* I tried perform standardization by centering and scaling all values, but this didn't affect the accuracy of the model.
+* I tried performing standardization by centering and scaling all values, but this didn't affect the accuracy of the model.
+* With more time I would look at the distribution of each variable individually to see if some other transformation (e.g., log()) would be useful.I would like to investigate the class imbalance further as well.

 ## Updating and Adapting the Old Model

 * The Dockerfiles now reference python:3.7.6. [titanic](./titanic/Dockerfile), [lucid](./lucid/Dockerfile)
-* Several dependancies had to be update to be compatible with python 3.
+* Several dependencies had to be updated to be compatible with python 3.
     * SocketServer is now socketserver
-    * urlparse is now in url.parse
+    * urlparse is now url.parse
-    * BaseHTTPServer is now in http.server
+    * BaseHTTPServer is now http.server
-* Also update the requirements file to use more current version of the dependancies referenced there.
+* The requirements file was update to use current versions of the dependancies.
 * The API accepts JSON data via POST as a method of processing batch data.
 * [./lucid/batch_request.py](./lucid/batch_request.py) and [./titanic/batch_request.py](./titanic/batch_request.py) were added to test the ability to post a batch of data for processing.
 * GET and POST responses are now in JSON.